knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      WindowsXP

+The file fwdir/restart.xargs suitable for restarting a framework instance is written by the Knopflerfish framework on every startup (unless disabled by setting the property "org.knopflerfish.framework.write.restart.xargs" to false).

 Framework System Properties
 ===========================

-   org.osgi.framework.dir
+   org.osgi.framework.storage
      Where we store persistent data.

      On systems not supporting a current working directory, as Pocket PC, this path should be set to an explicit full path.

+     Note: Knopflerfish 1.x and 2.x used the name "org.osgi.framework.dir" for this property.

-     Default: {defaultInstDir}/fwdir
+     Default: {currentWorkingDirectory}/fwdir

    org.knopflerfish.gosg.jars
-     Base URL for relative install commands
+     Semicolon separated list of base URLs for relative install commands

      Default: file:jars/*

    org.osgi.framework.system.packages
-     List of packages exported from system classloader, other than java.* and org.osgi.framework
+     Complete list of packages exported by the system bundle.

+     If not set the framework will export all OSGi packages and all standard Java packages according to the version of the running JRE.
+See also "org.knopflerfish.framework.system.export.all_*"
+     and "org.osgi.framework.system.packages.extra"

    org.osgi.framework.system.packages.file
-     File containing list of packages exported from system classloader,
+     File containing list of packages exported by the system bundle.

-     other than java.* and org.osgi.framework
+   org.osgi.framework.system.packages.extra
+     Packages to add to the default list of packages exported by the system bundle.

    org.knopflerfish.framework.debug.print_with_do_privileged